RedSummit1/AmberTools/README.md

 After starting, you'll see the access URL and password in the terminal output.

-Open the URL in your browser.
+Open the URL in your browser and enter the password from your `.env` file.

 ---